 Scholarships for Biology Majors: How to Find and Apply

 Federal financial aid and private student loans make up a large part of a student's college funding.
-Students may also receive assistance though grants, scholarships and fellowships that do not have to be repaid.
-Several of these free-money options specifically target students interested in the biological sciences.
+Students may also receive assistance though grants, scholarships and fellowships.
+Several of these options specifically target students interested in the biological sciences.

 How Do Biology Majors Find and Apply for Scholarships?